Code-Institute-Submissions/MSP-7/README.md

 ## Production Shakedown Pre Submission

-Note to Assessor: Due to GitPods behaviour surrounding links, their are numberous commit messages after the deployment that are very similar.
-This is due to a trial and error approach to get the image links to work in a "production Environment".
+Note to Assessor: Due to GitPods behaviour surrounding links, their are numerous commit messages after the deployment that are very similar.
+This is due to a trial and error approach required to get the image links to work in a "production Environment".

 Once the site has been deployed the HTML code will be passed throught the official W3C validator for the HTML portions: